jojokarlin/Git_DRI_Jan_2017/5_gitAction.md

 Now, let's add this directory to GitHub so we can share it with others and start collaborating.

-*Go to **GitHub in your browser**, and click the plus sign in the upper right hand corner to create a new remote repo.
+- Go to **GitHub** in your browser and click the plus sign in the upper right hand corner to create a new remote repo.

-*Give it the same name as your local repo.
+- Give it the same name as your local repo.
 Skip the "add README.md" step, since you're importing an existing directory.

-*Navigate to your new remote repo in the browser, and copy its HTTPS: URL.
+- Navigate to your new remote repo in the browser, and copy its HTTPS: URL.

 In the **command line**, check your git status